Diablo (video game)

-Diablo is an action role-playing video game developed by Blizzard North and released by Blizzard Entertainment in January 1997, and is the first installment in the video game series of the same name.
+Diablo is a 1997 action role-playing game developed by Blizzard North and published by Blizzard Entertainment for Windows.
+It is the first installment in the video game series of the same name.

 Set in the fictional Kingdom of Khanduras in the mortal realm, the player controls a lone hero battling to rid the world of Diablo, the Lord of Terror.
 Beneath the town of Tristram, the player journeys through sixteen randomly generated dungeon levels, ultimately entering Hell in order to face Diablo.

 An expansion pack, Diablo: Hellfire, was released in November 1997 by Synergistic Software.
 In 1998, Electronic Arts released Diablo for the PlayStation.
 This version, developed by Climax Studios, featured direct control of the main character's direction using the PlayStation controller, as opposed to point-and-click movement.
 A Sega Saturn version was considered by Electronic Arts but never released.
 Diablo has been considered one of the greatest games of all time for its randomized assignment of quests and enemies on each playthrough, online multiplayer, and graphics.
-The game's success led to two sequels: Diablo II in 2000 and Diablo III in 2012.
-A third sequel, Diablo IV, is in development.
-In 2022 a mobile-device-oriented version, Diablo Immortal, was released.
+The game's success led to several sequels: Diablo II in 2000, Diablo III in 2012, Diablo Immortal in 2022 and Diablo IV in 2023.

 Gameplay

-Diablo is an action role-playing video game.
+Diablo is an action role-playing video game with dungeon crawl elements.
 The player moves and interacts with the environment primarily by way of a mouse.
 Other actions, such as casting a spell, are performed in response to keyboard inputs.
 The player can acquire items, learn spells, defeat enemies, and interact with non-player characters (NPCs) throughout the game.

 The dungeon levels are procedurally generated with themes for each level; for instance, the catacombs tend to have long corridors and closed rooms, while the caves are more non-linear.
 The players are assigned a random number of quests from several tiers; these quests are optional but usually offer powerful unique items as rewards and help to level up the character and/or reveal more of the backstory.
 The final two quests are mandatory in order to finish the game.

 Classes

 Diablo has three character classes: the Warrior, the Rogue, and the Sorcerer.
 Each class has a different level of assigned attributes along with a unique skill.
 Each class is capable of using almost all of the same items and spells, in contrast to later titles in the Diablo series which have class-specific items and spells/skills.
-However, the limitations in the attributes for each class reward play that utilizes them efficiently; for instance the Warrior's low maximum level of Magic prevents him from learning the higher levels of powerful spells like the Sorcerer, instead the Warrior is best suited to melee with a faster weapon swing plus a "critical strike" for bonus damage.
+However, the limitations in the attributes for each class reward play that utilizes them efficiently; for instance the Warrior's low maximum level of Magic prevents him from learning the higher levels of powerful spells like the Sorcerer.